Music B.A.

 Double majors are possible for the music major.
 A student can double major with a Music Bachelor of Arts (B.A.)
 Degree or a Bachelor of Music (B.M.)
 Degree, and a major from another department.
 Students that plan to double major should meet with the music undergraduate advisor for course planning in fall quarter of their first year.

 It is not possible to double major as a music B.A. and a music B.M.
 However, it is possible to pursue the B.M. and add the "Jazz, Spontaneous Composition and Improvisation Minor" or "Electronic Music minor."
-It is not possible to add the "Western Art Music Minor" to the Music B.A. or Music B.M. degrees.
+It is not possible to add the "Western Music Minor" to the Music B.A. or Music B.M. degrees.

 Study Abroad